MaxBrillant/GDSC-members-management/README.md

 ## Contributing

-Contributions to the Members Management project are welcome.
+Contributions to this project are welcome.
 If you find any bugs or have suggestions for improvements, feel free to open an issue or submit a pull request.

 Please ensure that your contributions align with the project's coding style and follow the guidelines outlined in the repository.